-As a homeowner in Columbus, Ohio, you understand the importance of maintaining your property.
+A roof inspection checklist is a structured guide that helps homeowners identify damage, wear, and hidden risks on their roof.
+It ensures no critical area is overlooked during an assessment.
+As a homeowner in Howard, Ohio, you understand the importance of maintaining your property.
 Your roof, in particular, plays a crucial role in protecting your home from the elements.
 Regular roof inspections are essential to ensure your roof remains in top condition, preventing minor issues from becoming major, costly problems.
 At Whitt Roofing and Restoration, we’ve developed a comprehensive roof inspection checklist to help you assess your roof’s condition thoroughly.
 In this guide, we’ll walk you through the essential items on this checklist, empowering you to take a proactive approach to roof maintenance.

 - After severe weather events (hailstorms, high winds)